Unboxed-Software/solana-course/content/serialize-instruction-data.md

 > Borsh stands for Binary Object Representation Serializer for Hashing.
 It is meant to be used in security-critical projects as it prioritizes consistency, safety, speed; and comes with a strict specification.
 >

 Borsh maintains a [JS library](https://github.com/near/borsh-js) that handles serializing common types into a buffer.
-There are also other packages built on top of this that try to make the code more human-readable.
+There are also other packages built on top of borsh that try to make this process even easier.
 We’ll be using the `@project-serum/borsh` library which can be installed using `npm`.

 Building off of the previous game inventory example, let’s look at a hypothetical scenario where we are instructing the program to equip a player with a given item.
 Assume the program is designed to accept a buffer that represents a struct with the following properties: